Department of Preventive Medicine

 New: Book an appointment online!

 The preventive care physician does not replace your primary care physician.
-However, during a gynecological consultation, the physician is authorized to write prescriptions for contraception and monitoring, as well as to order screening tests.
-They can advise you and refer you to the services best suited to your situation.
+However, during a gynecological consultation, the physician is authorized to issue prescriptions for contraception and follow-up care, as well as to order screening tests.
+The physician can advise you and refer you to the services best suited to your situation.

-Our prevention services can provide emergency contraception to students who request it.
+Our prevention services can provide emergency contraception to female students who request it.

 Prev’Box Device

-In an emergency?
+In case of an emergency?
 If you forget something?
 If you need something? … these boxes are here for you!

-Your Preventive Medicine Department has installed red boxes in front of its offices in Triolet, Occitanie, and Richter in Montpellier, as well as at the School of Medicine in Nîmes.
+Your Preventive Medicine Department has installed red boxes in front of its branches in Triolet, Occitanie, and Richter in Montpellier, and at the School of Medicine in Nîmes.

 • Sanitary products, tampons